 The Trust can trace its origins back to an endowment from Dr T B Macaulay in 1930 to establish the Macaulay Institute for Soil Research.
 The Trust was created as an independent charity in 1994 and now operates under a supplementary deed registered in 2011.
-The Trustees distribute funds for scientific research that progresses T B Macaulay’s vision in a contemporary, and indeed future orientated, context.
+The Trustees distribute funds for scientific research that progresses T B Macaulay’s vision and addresses current and future needs.

 T B MACAULAY

-In 1930 TB Macaulay provided an endowment to establish a research institute, Macaulay Institute for Soil Research, named after the family and in memory of his father.
+In 1930 T B Macaulay provided an endowment to establish a research institute, the Macaulay Institute for Soil Research, named after the family and in memory of his father.
 The aim of the Institute was to help fulfil his vision of improving the productivity and sustainability of Scottish agriculture through the application of sound scientific research.

 Subsequently, T B Macaulay received honorary degrees from the universities of Aberdeen, Edinburgh and Glasgow in recognition of his contribution both personally, and through the research institute he established, to Scottish agriculture.
 The work of the Macaulay Land Use Research Institute is continued today by the James Hutton Institute.